 Further Reading

-- Schema.org LocalBusiness Documentation — Complete specification with all available properties
+- Schema.org LocalBusiness Documentation.
+Complete specification with all available properties

-- Google's Structured Data Guidelines — How Google interprets LocalBusiness schema
+- Google's Structured Data Guidelines.
+How Google interprets LocalBusiness schema

-- Google Rich Results Test — Free tool to validate your implementation
+- Google Rich Results Test.
+Free tool to validate your implementation

-- Local SEO Schema Guide — Search Engine Journal's comprehensive implementation guide
+- Local SEO Schema Guide.
+Search Engine Journal's comprehensive implementation guide

-Amadeus Peterson is the CTO of Cheers, the GEO platform for local service businesses.
+Amadeus Peterson is the CTO of Cheers, the local search platform for service businesses.